 Don't leave dead or commented code

 We've all been there.
-The product owner say's that a feature is not relevant anymore, you go through the code to remove it, and a few weeks later someone asks to add the feature back.
+The product owner says that a feature is not relevant anymore, you go through the code to remove it, and a few weeks later someone asks to add the feature back.
 We never know when the code that is useless now will be needed again, and commenting or leaving it there seems like a good idea.
-Dead or commented code can't hurt right?
-Besides, if we leave the code there, we save time by removing the need of understanding if there are other dependencies from it.
+Dead or commented code can't hurt, right?
+Besides, if we leave the code there, we save time by removing the need for understanding if there are other dependencies from it.

 Unfortunately old or commented code create what is often called technical debt.
 In the future, other developers will stumble on the dead code and it will slow them down.
 Files get bigger, code will be harder to read and chaos settles.

 There is a better alternative to avoid eliminating a working feature without storing the code somewhere.
 With modern versioning control software (i.e. git) it's very easy to identify when and which changes were made, and retrieve the old code if necessary.
 There is a good reason why tools like git highlight how many lines of code were deleted in each commit.
 Removing code is as important as adding new one.

 Don't deploy on Fridays

 No one talks about this in college or university, and no one talks about it in the many software development courses out there.
 But people deploying to production regularly learn this as soon as they start working on their first project, and they often hear it the hard way...

 When things go sour in production someone's phone is going to ring.
 And I bet that it's harder for that person to assemble the project team and fix everything during the weekend than on a weekday.
 Some people even like to get off the grid on weekends, and good luck reaching them.